Magic win fourth straight, 93-87 over slumping Cavaliers

 On Cleveland’s next possession, Larry Nance Jr. threw away the ball trying to hit Sexton on the opposite wing, ending the Cavs’ last chance at a comeback.

+Despite another loss, first-year coach John Beilein saw enough positives to feel good about his young squad, which is going through some expected growing pains that are hurting more than expected.

+”It reminded me a lot of what we were playing like at the beginning of the year,” Beilein said. ”We were gritty.
+We were tough.
+Just played really hard, something the coaching staff has been working with them on the last couple of weeks.”

 Cleveland was without star forward Kevin Love, who has been battling a flu bug the past few days and stayed home to rest.
 The Cavs are hoping Love will be available Saturday in Philadelphia.
-Love recently missed three games with a bruised back.
+Love recently missed three games with a bruised back and his name is already surfacing in trade rumors.

-Down by 11 in the second quarter and five at halftime, the Cavs opened the third quarter with a 13-4 run fueled by 3-pointers from Sexton and Osman.

-Cleveland played solid defense throughout and held the Magic to 16 points while taking a 70-68 lead into the final 12 minutes.

-Before the game, first-year Cavs coach John Beilein addressed a report that players have complained about his coaching style.
+Before the game, Beilein addressed a report that players have complained about his coaching style.
 The Athletic, quoting anonymous Cleveland players, said Beilein’s methods are not working and they’ve begun tuning him out.

-The former Michigan coach believes he has his player’s attention and said they have been receptive.
+The former Michigan coach believes he has his player’s attention and said they’ve been receptive.

 ”I have a lot of confidence the guys in the locker room are on board, and they’ve told me that.”